paresha05/Job-Assistant/README.md

 ## Support

-For questions or issues, please open an issue on GitHub or contact [pareshauchdadiya05@gmail.com](mailto:pareshauchdadiya05@gmail.com).
+For questions or issues, please open an issue on GitHub